-Risk and Strategy Details

-- Customers are requesting the monitoring and reduction of carbon emissions, making it necessary to commit to joining SBTi or other climate initiatives.
-Non-compliance could impact future revenue growth momentum. - The introduction of SBTi and other climate initiatives in 2023 incurred advisory costs of NT\$1.29 million. - 2024 SBTi verification costs were US\$14,500.
+Risk and Strategy Details growth momentum.
+3Ti and other climate initiatives in 2023 incurre emissions, making it necessary to commit to joining SBTi or other climate initiatives.
+Non-compliance could impact future revenue ed advisory costs of NT\$1.29 million.
 FINANCIAL IMPACT TYPES YEAR FINANCIAL IMPACT (NT\$1,000/YEAR) FINANCIAL IMPACT DETAILS 2025 24,040 DECREASE IN REVENUE: It is estimated that if SBTi or other climate initiatives are not approved, the annual revenue growth rate will Financial Impact Before Risk Mitigation 2030 24,040 decrease by 1% with a probability of 10%.
-With 2022 revenue at NT\$24,039,671,000, the annual financial impact is approximately J 2050 24,040 NT\$24,040,000 7 .
+With 2022 revenue at NT\$24,039,671,000, the annual financial impact is approximately 5 2050 24,040 NT\$24,040,000'.
 2025 0 Financial Impact After Risk Mitigation 2030 0 By implementing professional advisory resources, we can meet the carbon reduction requirements of our customers.
 Customer orders will not be not affected.
-2050 0
+5 2050 0